DraftKings Inc. (DKNG) Stock Price and Analyst Predictions

 DKNG) stock’s latest price update

-DraftKings Inc. (NASDAQ: DKNG)’s stock price has decreased by -0.74 compared to its previous closing price of 17.61.
-Despite this, the company has experienced a -5.56% fall in its stock price over the last five trading sessions.
+DraftKings Inc. (NASDAQ: DKNG)’s stock price has increased by 0.27 compared to its previous closing price of 18.86. but the company has seen a 8.18% gain in its stock price over the last five trading sessions.
 Barron’s reported on 02/17/23 that DraftKings Stock Rises After Strong Quarter.
 Analysts Are Upbeat.

 DKNG’s Market Performance

-DraftKings Inc. (DKNG) has seen a -5.56% fall in stock performance for the week, with a -10.50% decline in the past month and a 47.76% surge in the past quarter.
-The volatility ratio for the week is 6.03%, and the volatility levels for the past 30 days are at 5.44% for DKNG.
-The simple moving average for the last 20 days is -5.53% for DKNG stock, with a simple moving average of 15.61% for the last 200 days.
+DraftKings Inc. (DKNG) has experienced a 8.18% rise in stock performance for the past week, with a 3.22% rise in the past month, and a 71.13% rise in the past quarter.
+The volatility ratio for the week is 4.33%, and the volatility levels for the past 30 days are at 5.28% for DKNG.
+The simple moving average for the last 20 days is 3.23% for DKNG stock, with a simple moving average of 24.15% for the last 200 days.

 Analysts’ Opinion of DKNG